tienlongoc/wind_sensor/README.md

 use raspberry scripts to scp processing output to my google cloud.
 Find a way to run this on raspberry pi start up

 use gcp files to process the received log files, and make the data available on API.
 Set up auto emailing mechanism

+why don't we just output from arduino once per minute, and then just post directly from python. no need to post the python output log